LinkedIn's Survey On Diversity In Tech Shows Little Progress — & This Is Why

 That isn't so surprising since, according to the report, diversity efforts aren't exactly a priority: Between 59 and 69% of respondents said their firms and startups were not supporting official initiatives to increase diversity.
 According to Fairchild, some of the founders surveyed wrote in that they thought "companies shouldn't address gender and race issues at all."

 With regards to sexual harassment, the results were similarly bleak.
 Only 35% of female founders think that, in the future, it will be more challenging for venture capitalists to behave inappropriately.
-Male founders were more positive, with 56% saying they thought it would be more difficult for venture capitalists to engage in innaprioriate behavior.
+Male founders were more positive, with 56% saying they thought it would be more difficult for venture capitalists to engage in inappropriate behaviour.

 “